-Lat/Lon Grid : Turns the Latitude and Longitude grid lines on or off on the Chart page.
-See the following figure:
+Lat/Lon Grid : Turns the Latitude and Longitude grid lines On or Off on the Chart page.
+See the figure below:

 Chart Boundaries : Turns the Chart Boundaries On, Off or Auto.
-The Chart Boundaries are the "ticked" boxes surround the coastline.
-Each box indicates an area where more detail is available.
-The Chart Boundaries are only show when a C-MAP By JEPPESEN NT\/MAX C-CARD is inserted into the GPS Chart Plotter.
+The Chart Boundaries are the "ticked" boxes sourround the coastline.
+Each box indicates an area where more details is available.
+The Chart Boundaries are only show when a C-MAP By JEPPESEN NT/MAX C-CARD is inserted into the GPS Chart Plotter.
 See the pictures below: